Spring 2022 Newsletter click here

-To read most recent and past Newsletters click here and work through the Mailchimp archive.
+To read past Newsletters click here and work through the Mailchimp archive.

 We are going to try and hold this years AGM on line via zoom.
 Many of you will have had experience with this app during lockdown, some of you won’t have.
 Hopefully it will prove to be easy although possibly not very interactive.

 Please click on the link below to register and you will be sent log in and password details.

 Please register in advance for this meeting.

 If you have any questions please send them through to the firstname.lastname@example.org before 22nd September.